ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 ---
 ## Data Table - QR Assets
-The following is an example of QRadar Assets datatable populated with the Assets information related to the Offense.
+The following is an example of QRadar Assets data table populated with the Assets information related to the Offense.

  ![screenshot: dt-qr-assets](./doc/screenshots/dt-qr-assets.png)